 Inverie is the largest settlement in mainland Britain not connected to the road network, and you are unlikely to end here by accident.
 Unless you own a helicopter there are only two ways in or out: a very long and very rough walk, or by boat.
 Most people choose the boat.

-Because the Western Isles forms the only regular link with Inverie, you find yourself sharing your trip with a cross-section of Scottish reality you'd never find on a boat primarily used by visitors.
+Because the boats form the only regular link with Inverie, you find yourself sharing your trip with a cross-section of Scottish reality you'd never find on a service primarily used by visitors.
 This means you are likely to be sharing the journey with shopping and supplies for 60 people.
 In many ways the trip across is an extension of the life of the village itself.

 Inverie lies on the north side of Loch Nevis.
 Your first sight of it is as a tiny line of whitewashed buildings strung out along the shore of Inverie Bay; almost insignificant under the towering bulk of Sgurr Coire Choinnichean.
 At 769m this is not a high mountain by Knoydart standards, but as backdrops go it is still pretty impressive.